 By Astrid Bowden

-All photos taken by me unless otherwise stated
+All photos taken by author unless otherwise stated

-While walking around Rome, it is to look up at the hundreds of years of history ingrained in everyday buildings – but what about what lies beneath?
+While walking around Rome, it is easy to look up at the hundreds of years of history ingrained in everyday buildings – but what about what lies beneath?
 For a city with thousands of years of such dense history, there is a lot to be learned from the many hidden artifacts buried within the soil as well as the various ancient dwellings that are now completely encased underground.
-While ancient Romans had more than an acute interest in creating their own subterranean wonders in the form of catacombs, churches, and waterways, many artifacts were left completely on accident.
+In an attempt to encompass all of the ways that ancient Romans have repurposed and developed their underground space I have visited and analyzed three main locations- the Colosseum, the San Clemente Basilica and the Hills of Monteverde.
+While ancient Romans had more than an acute interest in creating their own subterranean wonders, such as the San Clemente Basilica, many locations and artifacts were left behind completely on accident.
 Over a few millennia the roman people were afflicted time and time again with floods, earthquakes, fires, war and – on a more positive note – their own technological advancement.
 With each of these occasions it was inevitable that a few artifacts here or there would be taken away by a flood or buildings would be nearly destroyed.
+Remarkably, it did not scare them away and they proved to repurpose these spaces time and time again.
 Ancient Romans did not create a lot of waste in their construction and would instead repurpose or build on top of damaged buildings.
 This not only creates a strong sense of history but also means that a large amount of significant space is hidden underground, some of it almost entirely forgotten.

 This combination of destruction, restoration and random chance has created layers of roman history, some that will never be discovered.
-This paper will work to explain the different layers of Rome ranging from the underbelly of the Colosseum to the caves in the hillsides of Monteverde.
+I am fascinated with this idea of the unknown and in this paper I will work to explain the different wonders of underground Rome and their impact on our understanding of Roman history.

 2.1 Flooding of the Tiber